Constructible sheaves and functions up to infinity: Introduction

 {\bf Sections~\ref{section:shv} and~\ref{section:cstfct}} are detailed reviews on (derived) sheaves and constructible functions, posted here for the reader's convenience.

 In {\bf Section~\ref{section:shvinfty}} we define a derived sheaf constructible up to infinity on $X$ as a constructible sheaf whose micro-support is subanalytic in the cotangent bundle $T^*\bX$.
 We shall also say, for short, that such a sheaf is ``b-constructible''.
 This is equivalent to saying that its (proper or non proper) direct image in $\bX$ is again constructible.
 Note that such a property already appeared in~\cite{KS21}.
 We briefly study the six operations on the triangulated category of b-constructible sheaves.
 Contrarily to the classical constructible case, the two inverse images $\opb{f}$ and $\epb{f}$ are exchanged by duality, the two direct images $\roim{f}$ and $\reim{f}$ are constructible without any properness assumptions and, again, are exchanged by duality.
 As a nice application, we find that non proper convolution on a real vector space $\BBV$ is well defined on constructible sheaves up to infinity and is associative.
 Such a non proper convolution appears when using the so-called $\gamma$-topology, associated with a closed convex proper cone $\gamma$ of $\BBV$.
 This topology, already introduced in~\cite{KS90}, plays an increasing role in TDA.
+For example, Betti curves and surfaces of multi-parameters persistence modules are examples of constructible functions for the $\gamma$-topology.

 In {\bf Section~\ref{section:fctinfty}}, we define the space $\CF(\fX)$ of constructible functions up to infinity and study with some care the operations on such functions.
 Contrarily to the classical case, we have now two kind of integrals, proper and non proper, and, as for sheaves, these operations are defined without any properness hypothesis.
 Moreover, they are exchanged by duality.
 On a real vector space $\BBV$, we study with some care constructible functions for the $\gamma$-topology.
-Note that Betti curves and surfaces of multi-parameters persistence modules are exemples of constructible functions for the $\gamma$-topology.
-It appears, that the notion of being constructible up to infinity is much more natural than the usual notion.

 In {\bf Section~\ref{section:correspondence}}, posted here for easier accessibility, we recall (and adapt) the main results of~\cite{Sc95} in which we obtain an inversion formula for the Radon transform of constructible functions.
 This formula asserts that one can recover a constructible function on a real vector space $\BBV$ from the knowledge of the Euler-Poincar{\'e} index of its restriction to all affine hyperplanes.
 For example, if $\dim\BBV=3$, one can reconstruct a compact subanalytic subset from the knowledge of the number of connected components and holes of the restriction of the compact set to all slices (affine planes).